bigdatamatta/automate-insurance-pricing/README.md

 # automate-insurance-pricing

 ## Introduction
-Library built on top of pandas gathering a bunch of submodules with functions aiming at speeding up usual tasks dealing with data prep, visualization, profitability analysis and risk modelling in insurance field.
+Library gathering a bunch of modules aiming at speeding up usual tasks dealing with data prep, visualization, profitability analysis and risk modelling in insurance field.

 # Getting Started